Scuba Diving History – Timeline and Figures that invented modern Scuba!

 When Did Regulators Become Part of Scuba Diving?

-Regulators have been a part of scuba diving since ages.
-In a diving regulator, a demand valve is a mechanism which is used to control a gas supply to provide the air flow when the user inhales and the supply is shut off when the inhalation stops.
+Regulators have been a part of scuba diving for ages.
+In a diving regulator, a demand valve is a mechanism that is used to control a gas supply to provide the airflow when the user inhales and the supply is shut off when the inhalation stops.
 In 1838, the first recorded demand valve was invented in France which was soon forgotten.